27 products

 If your hands get cold, it's highly recommended that you also get a pair of neoprene gloves.

 Few people jump into a wetsuit at home and then head for the nearest open water.
-Therefore, you often need to be able to change into your wetsuit and still retain your modesty.
+Therefore, you regularly need to be able to change into your wetsuit and still retain your modesty.
 Luckily, that part is easy with a swim poncho that still leaves both hands free while covering your entire body.

 This makes it easy to change clothes before going on the water, but also when you get back on land.
 In addition, they also dry the skin effectively, so they work just like a towel - but with two different functions.
-If it's the really cold months of the year, a surf poncho is the optimal solution.
+If it's the icy months of the year, a surf poncho is the optimal solution.

 Of course, it's also recommended that you have a good towel to dry off afterwards.
 Likewise, a changing mat will also make the whole changing process easier.

 Here at Watery.ie, we love SUP, which is why we have all the equipment you need to get the best experience on the water.
-Of course, it can seem a bit confusing and a bit of a hassle, which is why our customer service is ready with good advice, recommendations and answers to all kinds of questions about SUP.
+Of course, it can seem a bit confusing and a bit of a hassle, which is why our customer service is ready with good advice, recommendations, and answers to all kinds of questions about SUP.
 And that's just one of our many customer benefits:

 So everyone can be properly dressed for the next SUP trip.